watsonfellowship/watson-51/_fellows/sarah-vanasse.md

 ---

 My project focused on connecting with women's rights activists and organizations that advocate for women.
-I learned about what women's issues are prioritized in different countries and how people work towards empowering others.
-Organizations I engaged with concentrated on mental health, education, human trafficking, and violence against women.
+I learned about which women’s issues are prioritized in different countries, and how people work towards empowering others.
+I engaged with organizations that concentrated on mental health, education, human trafficking, and violence against women.